Société Protectrice des Animaux

-The Société Protectrice des Animaux, SPA by its acronym in French (English: Society for the Protection of Animals) is France's oldest animal protection association.
+The Société Protectrice des Animaux, SPA by its acronym in French (English: Society for the Protection of Animals), is France's oldest animal protection association.

-Founded on 2 December 1845 and recognized as a charitable organization in 1860, it takes in animals in distress, abandoned, lost or mistreated in its 63 shelters and 7 SPA homes throughout France.
+Founded on 2 December 1845 and recognized as a charitable organization in 1860, it takes in animals in distress, abandoned, lost, or mistreated.
+It operates 63 shelters and 7 SPA homes throughout France.
 Animals are taken in by the site team following abandonment, removal for mistreatment or release from a shelter.
-The animals (dogs, cats and NACs (nouveaux animaux de compagnie): new pets) are identified, sterilized, vaccinated, housed, treated, trained and socialized before being put up for adoption.
+The animals (dogs, cats and NACs [nouveaux animaux de compagnie]: new pets) are identified, sterilized, vaccinated, housed, treated, trained and socialized before being put up for adoption.

 It also helps destitute owners through its 12 free clinics, which enable people on low incomes (homeless, on minimum social benefits, etc.) to have their pets treated, vaccinated, sterilized and identified.

 The SPA also takes action against animal abuse through a network of 700 volunteer delegate-investigators and inspectors, and takes legal action against those guilty of mistreating animals.
 Its Anti-Trafficking Unit (cellular anti-trafic, CAT by its acronym in French) investigates professionals to uncover the various forms of animal trafficking that are sources of mistreatment.
 CAT raises public awareness of animal welfare and responsible adoption, and fights to advance the animal cause.
 At the same time, CAT educates youths about respect for animals through its youth clubs and its activities in schools and after-school clubs.
 It also supports associations and local authorities in their animal protection projects.